 Checking and Adjusting Seam Specs via a motorized machine, but concept is the same

 Personally, I need to work on maintaining carbonation in my cans.
 I believe that my primary issue at this point is that my kegged, carbonated beer is not cold enough going in to the cans.
 Because of this, I am getting excessive foaming as I fill the cans via my Last Straw Bottle Filler and that foaming is causing me to lose carbonation.
-Next up, I am going to try filling cans with un-carbonated beer and then carbonate it in the cans, to see if this resolves the issue.
+Next up, I am going to try filling cans with un-carbonated beer and priming sugar, and then let it carbonate in the cans, to see if this resolves the issue.